2008 Iowa Hawkeyes football team: Schedule

 The Hawkeyes opened the 2008 season with three home games against Maine, Florida International, and Iowa State, followed by a road game versus Pittsburgh.
 The game marked the first of four meetings between Pittsburgh and Iowa.
-The teams will met in Iowa City in 2011 and 2015, and in Pittsburgh in 2016.
+The teams met in Iowa City in 2011 and 2015, and in Pittsburgh in 2016.
 Pitt closed the 2007 season with an upset victory over second-ranked West Virginia.
 Had the Mountaineers won, they would have likely played in the national championship game.

-Following the conclusion of the non-conference portion of their schedule, the Hawkeyes will begin Big Ten play with a home game against Northwestern, and will open October with road games against Michigan State and Indiana.
+Following the conclusion of the non-conference portion of their schedule, the Hawkeyes began Big Ten play with a home game against Northwestern, and opened October with road games against Michigan State and Indiana.
 Iowa was 1–1 against the Spartans and Hoosiers in 2007, winning, 34–27, over MSU while losing, 38–20, to IU.
-Following the two road games, Iowa will play at home against Wisconsin.
+Following the two road games, Iowa played at home against Wisconsin.
 Iowa lost, 17–13, to the Badgers in 2007.
-Following a bye week, the Hawkeyes will play at Illinois, in what will be Iowa's third road game in five weeks.
-However, Iowa follows this with two home games, against Penn State and Purdue.
+Following a bye week, the Hawkeyes played at Illinois, in what was Iowa's third road game in five weeks.
+However, Iowa followed this with two home games, against Penn State and Purdue.
 Iowa lost to both teams in 2007 by 20 points or more.
-A week following the Hawkeyes' final home game against Purdue, Iowa will play Minnesota in the Gophers' home finale.
-Minnesota will look to take back the Floyd of Rosedale trophy a year after Iowa won it for the sixth time in seven years.
-The game will likely also be Minnesota's last at the Hubert H. Humphrey Metrodome.
+A week following the Hawkeyes' final home game against Purdue, Iowa played Minnesota in the Gophers' home finale.
+Minnesota looked to take back the Floyd of Rosedale trophy a year after Iowa won it for the sixth time in seven years.
+The game was Minnesota's last at the Hubert H. Humphrey Metrodome, which took place on November 22, 2008.
+Minnesota began playing football at TCF Bank Stadium in 2009.

-Two of Iowa's games – vs. Northwestern and at Michigan State – have been scheduled for 11:00 AM starts.
-The season finale against Minnesota has been set for a 6:00 p.m. start time.
+Two of Iowa's games – vs. Northwestern and at Michigan State – were scheduled for 11:00 AM starts.
+The season finale against Minnesota was set for a 6:00 p.m. start time.